orellazri/todoist-backup-exporter/README.md

 # Todoist Backup Exporter

-This project allows your to exports your last Todoist backup to a zip file.
+This project allows you to export your last Todoist backup to a zip file.

 </div>